PhilAlain/tac/README.md

 # House Manual #
-Welcome to your home away from home!
+Welcome to our Artist's Home away from home!
 This guide is here to enhance your stay and provide you with all the essential information for a smooth and enjoyable experience.
-If you have any suggestions for improvement, we'd love to hear them! 😊 mailto:philippe_martineau@hotmail.com
+If you have any suggestions for improvement, we'd love to hear them! 😊 (philippe_martineau@hotmail.com)

 ### Shops and restaurants ###
 A list of Selected addresses nearby